Lumbar disc disease

 Description of disc disease can often be confusing.
 It is worth separating the appearance and the location of disc disease, as this has implications as to both possible nerve root entrapment, as well as surgical approach.
 The terms bulge, protrusion, extrusion, sequestration and migration all have specific meanings although the definitions vary from publication to publication.
 For a discussion of these terms, please refer to intervertebral disc disease nomenclature.

-The aetiology of disc disease is more than simple wear-and-tear, with genetics playing a significant role, likely to be the dominant factor over and above environmental factors.
+The etiology of disc disease is more than simple wear-and-tear, with genetics playing a significant role, likely to be the dominant factor over and above environmental factors.

 - 1. Resnick D, Kransdorf MJ.
 Bone and joint imaging.
 W B Saunders Co.
 (2005) ISBN:0721602703.
 Read it at Google Books - Find it at Amazon